Photographs of the 'Shop Cats of China' offer a unique glimpse into Asian culture

 Marcel has been living in Asia for nearly three decades now.
-But it was in 2015, when he moved to Hong Kong, that he noticed something unusual about his new home city.
-"I saw how many cats that shopkeepers have, in order to protect their goods from mice and rats," Marcel tells Creative Boom.
-"This only happens in the traditional stores of the older districts and therefore provided a perfect metaphor for a disappearing world, a small warm narrative away from the glitzy skyline the city is known for.
+But in 2015, when he moved to Hong Kong, he noticed something unusual about his new home city.
+"I saw how many cats shopkeepers have to protect their goods from mice and rats," Marcel tells Creative Boom.
+"This only happened in the traditional stores of the older districts and provided a perfect metaphor for a disappearing world, a small warm narrative away from the glitzy skyline the city is known for.
 And an excuse to photograph these places."

-In the years that followed, Marcel found his niche and began photographing shopkeepers and their feline companions in stores across Hong Kong.
+In the following years, Marcel found his niche and began photographing shopkeepers and their feline companions in stores across Hong Kong.
 For his latest series, Marcel travelled to various provinces across China, capturing many interesting images.
 From convenience stores and grocers to hairdressers and rug stalls, it's often hard to spot the cats amongst all the life, colour and produce, but it becomes a fun pursuit trying to find them.

 His photographs also lift the shutters on a little bit of Chinese culture, as we see glimpses of a world where traditional retail and street life merge.
-The trip was sparked by curiosity, as Marcel explains: "I wanted to know whether this was a pure Hong Kong or a more general phenomenon, the shop cats.
+Marcel explains that the trip was sparked by curiosity: "I wanted to know whether this was a pure Hong Kong or a more general phenomenon, the shop cats.
 So I started travelling to several cities in mainland China, around 10 in total.
 Some had more, some fewer shop cats.
-But I would always find some to photograph, particularly in the older neighbourhoods."
+But I always found some to photograph, particularly in the older neighbourhoods."

 Now available in a new book, Shop Cats of China is published by Thames & Hudson, with every picture accompanied by Ian Row's intuitive haiku and stories, which invite you into the cats' innermost thoughts.

 The series is made all the more special when you understand the luck and patience behind the captured images.
-"I often just stroll for hours and days and waiting for the 'magic' to happen," explains Marcel.
-"Sometimes I see a scene and then just really hope there's a cat to be found.
-And sometimes miraculously I spot one.
-People are generally really friendly and quite entertained by me showing interest in their cats.
+"I often just stroll for hours and days and wait for the 'magic' to happen," explains Marcel.
+"Sometimes I see a scene and just hope there's a cat to be found.
+And sometimes, miraculously, I spot one.
+People are generally friendly and quite entertained by my interest in their cats.
 This often results in getting tea offered."